TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/demos/out_of_box/README.md

 LaunchPad using the GUI.
 The GUI for this demo can be found [here](https://dev.ti.com/gallery/view/TIMSPGC/LP_MSPM0G3507_OOBE/).

-Please contact your local sales representative or TI support team to request access to the GUI.

 ### Demo Examples

 #### Blinking LED Summary